PrimeDAO/deals-docs/README.md

 # Documentation Repo for Prime Deals
-This is the dedicated repo for the Markdown files and other assets that feeds into Prime Launch Documentation web page.
+This is the dedicated repo for the Markdown files and other assets that feeds into Prime Deals Documentation web page.

 TODO:
 explain